 The 2018 AFS Grant cycle is now closed.
-Applicants who successfully submitted 2018 grant applications by the June 4th deadline will be notified of review decisions by September 2018.
-If you are interested in applying for an AFS Grant, the 2019 grant application window will open again in April.
+If you are interested in applying for an AFS Grant, the 2019 grant application window will open again in the sping.

 The 2018 AFS Grant cycle opens on April 2, 2018.
 Applications will be due by June 4, 2018 at 5 PM (CST).

 In order to apply for the AFS Travel Grant, please click here.